alexandertrefz/essence/packages/standard-library/README.md

-`Optional`, `Ordering`, `Record`, `String`, the whole numeric tower (`Integer`, `Rational`, `Algebraic`, `Transcendental` and the covering `Number`, which brings the `Number` and `Irrational` Union Types with it), and `List` together with `NestedList` and `NonEmptyList`.
+`Optional`, `Ordering`, `Record`, `String`, the whole numeric tower (`Integer`, `Rational`, `Algebraic`, `Transcendental` and the covering `Number`, which brings the `Number` and `Irrational` Union Types with it), and `List` together with `NestedList`, `NonEmptyList` and the `NonEmptyNestedList` that only both of those proofs together reach.
 A checked refinement is exported beside the base it narrows: `NonZeroInteger`, `NonNegativeInteger` and `PositiveInteger` beside `Integer`, `NonEmptyString` beside `String`, `NonEmptyList` beside `List`.
 Each reaches everything its base reaches, and the